Divorce

 What does OCERS require for a DRO to be administered?

-The DRO must provide a method for calculating the respective shares of the parties.
-The most common method for calculation is the “Time Rule” or Judd formula (In re Marriage of Judd (1977) 68 Cal.App.3d 5 515).
-Under the Judd formula, the number of months of the member’s credited employment service during marriage is divided by the total number of months of their credited employment service.
-This amount is then multiplied by one-half to get the non-member’s percentage.
-For example, if the member has 20 years of employment service and was married for 10 of those years, the non-member’s share would be 25% of the member’s retirement allowance:
+The DRO must specify how to calculate each party’s share.
+The “Time Rule” or Judd formula is most often used (In re Marriage of Judd (1977) 68 Cal.App.3d 515).
+It divides the months of employment during marriage by the total months of credited service, then multiplies by one-half for the non-member’s percentage.
+For instance, with 20 years of service and 10 years married, the non-member’s share is 25% of the retirement allowance.

 120 months of service during marriage × 0.5